tteck/Proxmox/README.md

 <h1 align="center" id="heading"> InfluxDB/Telegraf LXC </h1>

+[InfluxDB](https://www.influxdata.com/) is an open-source time series database developed by the company InfluxData.

+[Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) is an open source plugin-driven server agent for collecting and reporting metrics.

 To create a new Proxmox InfluxDB LXC, run the following in the Proxmox Shell.

 ```yaml